markcarey/freme/README.md

 - *use OpenZeppelin Clones for create2*.
 For both the locker factory and the (new) token factories, `Clones` is used for two reasons: 1) gas savings, 2) convenience for predicting `create2` contract addresses

-- added a `locker()` function to each clanker token contract, to faciliate fee claiming
+- added a `locker()` function to each clanker token contract.
+This returns the address of the locker holding the LP. _This could make fee claiming easier_.

 - moved token deployment to modular token factories.
 - support for multiple token factories: